dalibo/emaj/docs/en/webUsage.rst

 Statistics
 ----------

-Using the "*Changes statistics*" tab of the group’s bar, one gets statistics about recorded changes for tables or sequences, for the selected tables group and a given time interval.
+Using the "*Changes statistics*" tab of the group’s bar, one gets statistics about recorded changes for tables or sequences, for the selected table group and a given time interval.
 This time interval is defined as either two marks or a mark and the current state.

 Three types of statistics can be produced: